 2–4 h after the irradiation procedure, place pups in a biosafety cabinet inside a chilled sterile Petri dish covered with sterile gauze on ice, until anesthetized (~5–10 min).
 Sufficient anesthesia is achieved when gross movements cease.

-Load the syringe with an attached needle (29 G, 0.5”) with 50 L of the cell suspension and 1.4 x 105 of CD34+ HSCs under the certified biosafety cabinet.
+Load the syringe with an attached needle (29 G, 0.5”) with 50 uL of the cell suspension and 1.4 x 105 of CD34+ HSCs under the certified biosafety cabinet.

 For the engraftment via hepatic injection, restrain pups with the thumb and index fingers.
 To minimize the mouse restraint (~30–45 s), let one investigator hold the pup and administer the injection, and have the second investigator load the syringe with the HSC suspension.
-Clean the injection site with 70% alcohol and deliver 50 L of cells directly into the liver.
+Clean the injection site with 70% alcohol and deliver 50 uL of cells directly into the liver.
 Use a shallow needle angle when injecting to avoid completely piercing the liver.
-As a control, inject mice with 50 L of 1x PBS into the liver.
+As a control, inject mice with 50 uL of 1x PBS into the liver.

 Place the pups on a pre-warmed sterile Petri dish covered with sterile gauze for 1–5 min to allow recovery.
 Pre-warm the dish using an infrared warming pad for rodents at 20 °C to ensure that pups will not be over-warmed.